A Caregiver: Helping those that can’t help themselves

 - Compassion – Empathizing with patients and their current situation is critical for caring for an individual.

-- Supportive – Due to loss of independence, the individual affected may feel discouraged and it’s important for the caregiver to encourage their personal growth.
+- Supportive – Due to loss of independence, the individual affected may feel discouraged and it’s important for the caretaker to encourage their personal growth.

 - Attentiveness – Being able to assist the individual better by being there for them when it’s needed most allows them to reduce inconveniences for those that need help.